South Australia

 Location Professionals working in South Australia must treat First Nations engagement, cultural heritage responsibilities and Country-specific protocols as an integral part of the locations process.

-Requirements vary depending on land tenure, council boundaries, state agency oversight and the relevant Traditional Owner group.
-Filming on national parks, conservation areas, waterways, coastal zones, regional land, pastoral leases and culturally sensitive sites may trigger consultation, cultural heritage assessments or formal approvals under South Australian legislation.
+Filming on national parks, conservation areas, waterways, pastoral land, mining regions and culturally sensitive sites may trigger consultation, monitoring requirements or formal approvals under South Australian legislation.

-In South Australia, understanding when consultation is required, who to engage, and how to navigate cultural heritage processes is a core responsibility of Location Professionals — particularly when working on regional, environmental or high-impact locations.
-Established local knowledge and existing relationships can significantly streamline this process while ensuring cultural obligations are met appropriately and respectfully.
+Understanding when consultation is required, who to engage, and how to navigate these processes is a core responsibility of Location Professionals working in South Australia.
+Established local relationships can significantly streamline approvals while ensuring cultural obligations are met appropriately and respectfully.

 South Australian Film Corporation